 SANTA CLARITA, Calif.
 (AP) — Southern California Gas Co. pleaded not guilty Wednesday to misdemeanor criminal charges stemming from a weekslong leak of gas from a storage well that led thousands of nearby Los Angeles residents to relocate.

 The utility's attorneys entered the pleas in Los Angeles County Superior Court in suburban Santa Clarita.

 "We do not believe a criminal prosecution is warranted here," SoCalGas spokesman Mike Mizrahi said outside court.

-The criminal complaint charges the company with three counts of failing to report the release of a hazardous material and one count of discharge of air contaminants.
+The complaint brought by the county district attorney includes three counts of failing to report the release of a hazardous material and one count of discharge of air contaminants.

 If convicted, the company could be fined up to $1,000 per day for air pollution violations and up to $25,000 for each of the three days it didn't notify the state Office of Emergency Services of the leak.

 The company said it discovered the leak Oct.
 23 and notified state regulators.